Advanced Fonts with XeLaTeX

 - Add a font from outside Overleaf

-- Go to Google Fonts and download the Asap font family files by clicking the Download Family button on the top right.
+- Go to Google Fonts and download the Asap font family files by clicking the Get Font button on the top right.

 - Click the top left folder icon to make a new folder in Overleaf.
 Name the folder AsapFontFiles.
 Note: the folder name is case sensitive!

-- Upload the font files into your new folder using the Upload button on the top left.
+- Upload the font files (extension .ttf) that are inside the folder “static” into your new Overleaf folder using the Upload button on the top left.

 \sffamily Now we can type in asap!
 The Quick Brown Fox Jumps Over the Lazy Dog